gagamil/aisprvsn/README.md

 1. Import data using the current strucure or preprocess files (add col with ticker).
 2. Add model for the company to dynamically import values for any Company
-3. Import data to dedicated Import table which will launch cleaning logic (conflicting data) in background mode.
-Afterwards this will populate the Stock data which is considered as valid and ready to be used by the main logic (statistical app?).
-4. Probably store values as integers - the least possible denominator (cents).